Glossary from the MBMA 2006 Metal Building Systems Manual.

 High Strength Steel

-Structural steel having a yield stress in excess of 36,000 pounds per square inch.
+Structural steel having a yield stress in excess of 36,000 pounds per square

 Hinged Base